 PhD, University of St Andrews

 Offshore energy activities can have adverse effects on marine wildlife.
 In particular, marine renewable developments, such as pile driving, wind farms and tidal energy extraction, pose a significant, yet poorly understood, risk to seals: noise can cause immediate hearing damage, turbine blades cause physical injury, and prolonged operations can potentially exclude seals from their natural habitat.
-Using movement and dive data from harbour seals (Phoca vitulina) fitted with GPS tags, my PhD aims to quantify the effect these activities have on seal behaviour and to what extent their impact can be mitigated by the use of acoustic deterrents.
+Using movement and dive data from harbour seals (Phoca vitulina) fitted with GPS tags, my PhD aimed to quantify the effect these activities have on seal behaviour, and improve methodological approaches to do this.

 National Museums Scotland, Edinburgh

 Saline lagoons are coastal water bodies that have a restricted connection to the sea.
 Despite being recognised as a priority habitat for conservation, data on saline lagoon biota across Scotland is limited, and taxonomic confusion has led to doubts in previous species records.
 Based at National Museums Scotland, the aim of this work was to assess the diversity and distribution of lagoon flora and fauna across Scotland by establishing comprehensive species lists and voucher specimen collections.
 I was involved in all stages of the project (survey planning, fieldwork, sample processing, species identification, preparing voucher specimen collections) and carried out surveys of lagoons in North and South Uist, Assynt, Argyll and the Firth of Forth.